IBM/knative101/workshop/exercise-0/README.md

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)

-### Install knctl CLI
+### Install kn CLI
-The Knative command-line tool, knctl provides a set of commands to interact with a Knative installation.
-Let's install knctl as well.
+The Knative command-line tool, kn provides a set of commands to interact with a Knative installation.
+Let's install kn as well.

-1. Install knctl using one of the prebuilt binaries from their [release page](https://github.com/cppforlife/knctl/releases), and run the following commands:
+1. Install the kn client by following their [instructions for installation](https://github.com/knative/client/blob/master/docs/README.md#installing-kn).
+You should be able to download the latest binary executable, and add it to your path, and ensure the file is executable.
+To ensure the file is executable, run the following command:

     ```
-    shasum -a 256 ~/Downloads/knctl-*
-    # Compare checksum output to what's included in the release notes

-    mv ~/Downloads/knctl-* /usr/local/bin/knctl

-    chmod +x /usr/local/bin/knctl
+    chmod +x kn
     ```

 Continue on to [exercise 1](../exercise-1/README.md).